doesprintfwork/hackintoshisfun.ml/README.md

-# All-in-one Vanilla AMD Hackintosh Guide
+# Vanilla AMD Hackintosh Guide

 Do you want a working Hackintosh without any other extra trash in your Hackintosh?
 Have you been waiting for a long time for an All-in-one AMD Hackintosh Guide?